clangen/f8n/README.md

   - debugging
   - a lightweight set of unicode handling functionality to reduce boilerplate in utf16 windows apps and console-based programs.

-on Windows it provides pre-configured versions of
+on Windows it provides pre-configured versions of:
   - sqlite
   - libressl
   - curl